 What we don’t: Fit a little big; expensive for a 2-layer design.

 Like a lot of Patagonia gear, the Storm Shift is rather pricey at $399.
-It’s also not a backcountry-ready piece with its heavy 2-layer build and hanging mesh/polyester lining, and is decently heavy at over a pound and a half for the women’s pair.
-But it’s hard to beat the design’s sustainability chops: The Gore-Tex construction is completely PFC-free (including the membrane, DWR finish, and fabric), recycled materials are used throughout, and it’s Fair Trade Certified sewn.
+It’s also not a backcountry-ready piece with its heavy 2-layer build and hanging mesh/polyester lining, and it's decently heavy at over a pound and a half for the women’s pair.
+But it’s hard to beat the design’s sustainability chops: The Gore-Tex construction is completely PFC-free (including the membrane, DWR finish, and fabric), recycled materials are used throughout, and it’s Fair Trade Certified.
 And serious resort skiers will love the added durability and protection—we especially recommend a Gore-Tex pant like this for wet areas like the PNW.
-For a more affordable alternative from Patagonia, check out their $249 Powder Town Pant below, which has a simplified design and in-house H2No waterproofing instead of Gore-Tex.
+For a more affordable alternative from Patagonia, check out their $269 Powder Town Pant above, which has a simplified design and in-house H2No waterproofing instead of Gore-Tex.

 See the Patagonia Storm Shift Pant